This page explains what voluntary work is, how it is assessed and how it may affect DVA payments.

 DVA accepts that the conditions under which you undertake voluntary work can be quite different to paid employment.
 Generally, as a volunteer, you are able to work at your own pace and time and with a greater degree of flexibility than in paid employment.
 Voluntary work is assessed according to your individual circumstances.

 Voluntary work normally does not carry the same pressures and expectations as paid employment.

 Incapacity benefits paid under the DRCA or MRCA are reviewed regularly.
 The review assesses a person’s ability to earn during the period and is based on both medical and rehabilitation assessments.Back to top

 If you are receiving a pension or benefit from DVA you need to be aware that some types of unpaid work may affect your payments.
 Unpaid work for family, friends or a business enterprise formed for the purposes of making a profit is not classified as voluntary work.

-If you are receiving incapacity payments and/or certain types of disability pensions, and you do unpaid work in a job that aims to make a profit, then your payment may be affected.
+If you are receiving incapacity payments and/or certain types of Disability Compensation Payments, and you do unpaid work in a job that aims to make a profit, then your payment may be affected.
 This is because this type of work may be assessed as being similar to paid work.
 You may therefore become ineligible to receive your current rate of pension or incapacity payments.
 For more information, contact DVA.Back to top

 Incapacity payments and voluntary work